BitcoinDesign/Guide/guide/how-it-works/custom-spending-conditions.md

 #### Self-custody

 Custom spending conditions can be helpful to decrease the risk of losing funds in personal self-custody context.
-In a savings wallet context where you are the only key holder, you could unlock a recovery spending condition after a certain time of wallet inactivity.
-This condition could contain an additional key held in a different location.
+Let's say that you have a wallet that you use regularly on a weekly basis.
+You could unlock a recovery spending condition automatically if that wallet has not been used for more than six months, because it's likely that you have lost access to your primary key.
+The recovery condition could contain an additional key held in a different location.
 Such a setup does not decrease the wallet security, because the second key is locked under normal circumstances of using the wallet.

 In a multi-key context, the recovery condition could require only one instead of two keys to spend funds after 6 months of inactivity.
 This will help mitigate the risk of loss of funds in case one key holder loses a key.